Mikk155/Sven-Co-op/README.md

 # env_geiger
-env_fog_individual is a entity that simulates radiation sound in a small radius of its origin.
+env_geiger is a entity that simulates radiation sound in a small radius of its origin.

 **Download**
 ```